yownas/sd-webui-lua/README.md

 # Issues & todo

 * Gradios Gallery seem to freeze if it get and empty result.
 "Solved" at the moment by giving it a 1x1 pixel place holder.
+(This might be fixed now, just waiting for webui to update)

 * Textarea should be a gr.Code box instead, but there seem to be problems with the css.

 * Needs a lot more functions to manipulate/access things. (and a save button/function)

+* Split sd.sample() into more parts.

+* Maybe import the diffusers-library, but I'm not sure how to use that with ckpt/safetensors.

-* Some kind of progress-bar/feedback while running would be nice.
+* Some kind of (more) proper progress-bar/feedback while running would be nice.

 * More examples to show how things work.
+(Or actuall documentation)

 * More ideas.
 I'd rather have a PR than a vague Issue.
 But I'm happy for any input. :)